globaleaks/whistleblowing-software/REST-spec.md

         _ If configuration REQUIRE anonymous upload, and the WB is not anonymous Status Code: 415 (Unsupported Media Type)
-          { error-message: 'Anonymity required to perform a submission' }
+          { error-code: <Int>, error-details: 'Anonymity required to perform a submission' }

 `/submission/<submission_id>`